hsinpolab/ccpppy2025-slides/temp/aaa.md

 except that the order of the sequences is shuffled (because DNA floats in a liquid container).
+Your program `dna.cpp` should read `dna.txt`
+and try to recover the original sequence.

+There are two catches

+- The DNA reader is not perfect, it makes mistakes once per $100$ letters.
+- There are multiple possible solutions due to cyclic shifts.
+  Output the lexicographically smallest one.

+We believe that `<map>`is the best data structure for this problem.

 ## RSA interactive program [8 points]